mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/select.md

 The `#!sql SELECT` statement fetches predictions from the model table.
 The data is returned on the fly and not saved.

 But there are ways to save predictions data!
 You can save your predictions as a view using the [`CREATE VIEW`](/sql/create/view/) statement.
+Please note that a view is a saved query and does not store data like a table.
 Another way is to insert your predictions into a table using the [`INSERT INTO`](/sql/api/insert/) statement.

 ## Syntax